 In this tab, you can access your simulcast settings.
 This feature allows you to relay your stream to other social platforms, or anywhere with the manual RTMP destination.
 For more information on simulcasting your stream, please check out our Simulcast Guide.

-If you toggled the live chat switch on in the Onsite tab, you'll be able to see the Polls tab.
-From here, you can create a live poll.
-Just click "Create poll" and you'll be prompted to enter the question.
-For more information about polls, please see this article.
+If you toggled the live chat switch on in the Onsite tab, you'll be able to see the Polls tab and Q&A tab.
+From here, you can create a live poll or a Q&A segment.
+For more information about polls and Q&A's, please see this article.

 ✦ Going live